endoflife-date/endoflife.date/products/kong.md

 ---

+> [Kong Gateway](https://konghq.com/products/kong-gateway) (also referred as _Kong_ or
-> Kong or Kong API Gateway is a cloud-native, platform-agnostic, scalable API Gateway distinguished
+> _Kong API Gateway_) is a cloud-native, platform-agnostic, scalable API Gateway distinguished
 > for its high performance and extensibility via plugins.
-By providing functionality for proxying,
+By providing functionality for
-> routing, load balancing, health checking, authentication (and more), Kong serves as the central
+> proxying, routing, load balancing, health checking, authentication (and more), Kong Gateway
-> layer for orchestrating microservices or conventional API traffic.
+> serves as the central layer for orchestrating microservices or conventional API traffic.

-Kong follows [Semantic Versioning](https://semver.org/).
+Kong Gateway follows [Semantic Versioning](https://semver.org/).
 Minor versions are released every 10 weeks and supported for 1 year with bug and security fixes.
 Some minor versions are designated LTS and supported for 3 years.

-Kong versions follow a pattern of `{MAJOR}.{MINOR}.{PATCH}.{ENTERPRISE_PATCH}`.
+Kong Gateway versions follow a pattern of `{MAJOR}.{MINOR}.{PATCH}.{ENTERPRISE_PATCH}`.
 For enterprise users Kong releases patches based on the Kong Community (see the Patches section in the Release Policy Link)